Lawn experts reveal the best fertilizer for grass in spring – to give your lawn a pristine appearance in time for warmer weather

 (Image credit: Robin Gentry / Alamy Stock Photo)

 In spring, lawns will want a lot of nitrogen.
-It promotes the healthy development of leaves and will help to give the lawn that thick and green look you aspire for.
+It promotes the healthy development of leaves and will help to give the lawn that thick and green look you aspire to have.
 That means the first number on the packaging will be higher, however, phosphorus and potassium are also important as they help develop strong roots.

 Steve Peeler, internal agronomist of Simple Lawn Solutions, says that high-nitrogen fertilizers will ‘give a quick response’ but phosphorus and potassium are also needed for a healthy lawn.